 Estrogen, Microbiome and Metabolic Health

-Estrogen, in proper amounts, is also recognized as a key element in preserving metabolic health, by keeping weight down, reducing abdominal fat and improving glucose tolerance.
-Recent studies help illuminate another, less recognized role of estrogen in metabolic health, and it has to do with the gut.
+Estrogen, in proper amounts, is also recognised as a key element in preserving metabolic health — keeping weight down, reducing abdominal fat and improving glucose tolerance.
+Recent studies illuminate another, less recognised role of estrogen in metabolic health: its relationship with the gut.

 Estrogen Helps Maintain the Integrity of the Gut

-Cells that line the gut comprise a barrier, so that large molecules (food particles, digestive enzymes, cytokines, etc.) stay where they ought to – inside the gastrointestinal tract.
+Cells that line the gut comprise a barrier, so that large molecules — food particles, digestive enzymes, cytokines — stay where they ought to: inside the gastrointestinal tract.
 A healthy and diverse microbiome ensures that the gut barrier maintains its integrity.
-So does estrogen!
+So does estrogen.
 Sufficient estrogen levels are needed to form the epithelial layer of the gut and keep it healthy, elastic and impervious to the contents of the gut [4].
-Gut barrier integrity is critical in the context of metabolic health because any changes to intestinal permeability are likely to be detrimental to a healthy weight profile and may play a role in T-cell activation leading to the development of food sensitivities, adipose inflammation and autoimmune diseases.
+Gut barrier integrity is critical in the context of metabolic health because any changes to intestinal permeability are likely to be detrimental to a healthy weight profile and may play a role in T-cell activation leading to food sensitivities, adipose inflammation and autoimmune diseases.

 Estrogen Decreases Inflammation